jack-dinsmore/starfarer/src/updates.md

 Collisions put in model file

 ## To do:
+- Binary search until collisions are edge-edge or vertex-face?
 - Atmosphere
 - Models can be replaced instead of just destroyed and remade
 - Clean up collision code